Gamma Knife Treatment Process

 Stereotactic Head Frame

-To minimize discomfort when the frame is attached, the patient is given local anesthesia (usually general for young children) and, as needed, a mild sedative.
+To minimize discomfort when the frame is attached, the patient is given local anesthesia (or general anesthesia for young children) and, as needed, a mild sedative.
 Frame fitting usually takes about 20 minutes.

 This unique planning program enables the physician team to customize a treatment plan even in the event of geometrically complex lesions.
 While the team is planning treatment, the patient may visit with family and friends.

 For patient and team safety, the unit is heavily shielded.
 The Gamma Unit is FDA approved and meets the safety standards of the U.S. Nuclear Regulatory Commission.

-Treatment-day side effects are rare; some mild nausea may be experienced immediately after treatment, and some patients feel discomfort or headache due to removal of the frame.
-Observation continues for a short period, and the patient usually goes home the same day.
-Most Patients are able to return to their usual daily routine immediately upon discharge.
+Treatment-day side effects are rare.
+You may experience some mild nausea immediately after treatment, and some patients feel discomfort or headache due to the removal of the frame.
+Observation continues for a short period, and the patient goes home the same day.
+Most patients are able to return to their usual daily routine immediately upon discharge.

 In the case of AVMs, imaging will confirm that occlusion has taken place or that the malformation has disappeared.
 As with all stages of Gamma Knife treatment, this post-procedure monitoring will involve collaboration of the Gamma Knife team and the patient's primary physician.

-The team meets at least weekly, so they can ensure that each patient receives an immediate evaluation.
+The team meets at least weekly so they can ensure that each patient receives an immediate evaluation.